 1-Sentence-Summary: Thoughts Without A Thinker helps you get more peace, overcome mental illness, and ease suffering by outlining the principles of Buddhism, mindfulness, and meditation as they relate to psychoanalysis.

 Favorite quote from the author:

 That’s what Mark Epstein does in his book Thoughts Without A Thinker: Psychotherapy from a Buddhist Perspective.
-You’ll be surprised to learn that the solution to your ego problem lies in letting go of your grip on the idea of self and how doing so will completely transform your life for the better.
+You’ll be surprised to learn that the solution to your ego problem lies in letting go of your grip on the idea of self.

 Here are just 3 of my favorite lessons from this book: